ravignad/likefit/README.md

 # LikeFit

 LikeFit is an open-source library to fit data in science and engineering.
-It provides a simple yet complete interface to SciPy that performs linear and nolinear least squares and other likelihood fits.
+It provides a simple yet complete interface to perform linear and nonlinear least squares and other likelihood fits.

 ## Install